karunamgoyal/FKApplyDesign/README.md

 * K Check
 * Like Tic Tac Toe is (3,3,3)
 * Extend it to (M,N,K)
-* Change the Date Structure
+* Change the Data Structure

 Why I Think This Design is better
 -----